mas-bandwidth/netcode/README.md

 netcode has the following features:

 * Secure client connection with connect tokens.
 Only clients you authorize can connect to your server.
 This is _perfect_ for a game where you perform matchmaking in a web backend then send clients to a server.
 * Client slot system.
 Servers have n slots for clients.
-Client are assigned to a slot when they connect to the server and are quickly denied connection when all slots are taken.
+Client are assigned to a slot when they connect to the server and are quickly denied connection if all slots are taken.
 * Fast clean disconnect on client or server side of connection to open up the slot for a new client, plus timeouts for hard disconnects.
 * Encrypted and signed packets.
-Packets cannot be tampered with or read by parties not involved in the client/server connection.
+Packets cannot be tampered with or read by parties not involved in the connection.
 Cryptography is performed by the excellent [sodium library](https://libsodium.gitbook.io/doc).
 * Many security features including robust protection against maliciously crafted packets, packet replay attacks and DDoS amplification attacks.
 * Support for packet tagging which can significantly reduce jitter on Wi-Fi routers.
 Read [this article](https://learn.microsoft.com/en-us/gaming/gdk/_content/gc/networking/overviews/qos-packet-tagging) for more details.